Applications for the summer or fall terms are due by March 15. Applications for the spring term are due by Oct. 15.

-Students who apply for the program will be interviewed by both the CMCI Capital Media Program faculty director and by the Washington Media Institute director to be sure they are ready for this intensive experience.
+Students who apply for the program will be interviewed by both the CMCI Capital Media Program faculty director and the Washington Media Institute director to be sure they are ready for this intensive experience.
 Those who are selected for the program will be guaranteed an internship that will help them advance their professional knowledge.

 This program is less about prior experience and more about attitude: We want students who are willing to go all in.
 The CMCI Capital Media Program provides an opportunity to do real-world work while furthering your education—but it’s also a time-intensive program that encourages you to tackle challenges and step out of your comfort zone.
 Although there are no mandatory course requirements and no specific past experience required to apply, you should be able to demonstrate your ability to successfully take on new experiences and an intense workload.